Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 - 9V alternating current, 1A

-The feeder combined with the Commodore 64 (breadbin) is the boot-shaped one.
+The power supply combined with the Commodore 64 (Breadbin or biscitone) is the one in the shape of a boot.

 C64 boot screen